 - Part 3: FAQ About Two-Factor Authentication

-You may wonder how two-factor authentication differs from two-step verification, which is also for protecting Apple account.
+You may wonder how two-factor authentication differs from two-step verification, which is also for protecting the Apple account.
 Instead of six-digit verification, two-step verification delivers a four-digit code using either SMS or Find My iPhone to your trusted device.
 Comparing with two-step verification, two-factor authentication is an improved security method.
 So if you are using two-step verification, why not upgrade to two-factor authentication and make your Apple account more secure?

 To use two-factor authentication, your devices should be: